CSC207-UofT/plannr/phase2/design_document.md

 ### Strategy
 The Strategy pattern is useful for the user information validation.
-Upon attempting to sign up or log in, we implemented a few conditionals to ensure a successful sign up and log in.
+Upon attempting to sign up or log in, we implemented a few conditionals to ensure a successful sign-up and log in.
 For sign up, we implemented a number of regex patterns that check for valid email and password inputs as well as a conditionals that check whether an email is already registered in the database upon signing up.
 For log in, we implemented conditionals that check whether log in inputs are valid by checking whether they match with one of the signed up users currently in the database.
-All in all, utilizing this design pattern should allow the sign up/log in process to run smoothly.
+All in all, utilizing this design pattern should allow the sign-up/log in process to run smoothly.

 ### Simple Factory
 We can use this in our controllers to check for errors, or use it to create default instantiations of events, see #4